C3/code_test/README.md

 What we want:

-A command line script  that reads the attached CSV file (data.csv) and implements the following four rules:
+A command line script that reads the attached CSV files (data1.csv and data2.csv) and implements the following four rules:

 1. Names cannot be less than four characters